CertificationSurya/Jlox--tree-walk_Interpreter/README.md

 ## Getting Started

-To test any of the duck scripts follow these steps.
+To test any of the jlox scripts follow these steps.

 ```
 $ cd Jlox--tree-walk_Interpreter